Parameter Estimation with the Ordered $\ell_{2}$ Regularization via an Alternating Direction Method of Multipliers: Introduction

 Table \ref{tab:mot} presents the important properties of the regularizers.
 As seen in Table \ref{tab:mot}, $\ell_{2}$ and the ordered $\ell_{2}$ regularizers are suitable methods for highly correlated, high-dimensional grouping data rather than $\ell_{1}$ and the ordered $\ell_{1}$ regularizers.
-The ordered $\ell_{2}$ encourages grouping, whereas most of $\ell_{1}$-based methods promote sparsity.
-Here, grouping signifies a group of strongly correlated variables in high-dimensional data.
+The ordered $\ell_{2}$ encourages grouping, whereas most of $\ell_{1}$-based methods promote sparsity.~Here,~grouping signifies a~group of strongly correlated variables in high-dimensional data.
 We used the ordered $\ell_{2}$ regularization in our method instead of $\ell_{2}$ regularization because the ordered $\ell_{2}$ regularization is adaptive.
-We chose the Benjamini-Hochberg (BHq) method to generate non-increasing sequences for $\lambda$ based on \cite{benjamini1995controlling}, also an adaptive procedure \cite[sec 1.1]{bogdan2015slope}.
-Our method is adaptive in the sense that it reduces the cost of including new relevant variables as more variables are added to the model due to rank-based penalization properties.
-Finally, ADMM has a parallel behavior for solving large-scale convex optimization problems.
-Our model also employs ADMM and inherits distributed properties of native ADMM \cite{boyd2011distributed}.
-Hence, our model is also distributed.
-The authors in \cite{bogdan2013statistical} did not provide any details about how they applied ADMM in the ordered $\ell_{1}$ regularization.
+Finally, ADMM has a~parallel behavior for solving large-scale convex optimization problems.
+Our model also employs ADMM and inherits distributed properties of native ADMM~\citep{boyd2011distributed}.
+Hence, our model is also distributed. \cite{bogdan2013statistical} did not provide any details about how they applied ADMM in the ordered $\ell_{1}$ regularization.